sbrl/Pepperminty-Wiki/docs/02-Features.md

 ## Compatibility
 Some users have imported existing wikis from other software.
-This is made possible because Pepperminty Wiki will automatically rebuild the page index from the existing files in a directory if it doesn't exist or is deleted.
+This is made possible because Pepperminty Wiki will automatically rebuild the page index from the existing files in a directory if the page index (`pageindex.json`) doesn't exist or is deleted.

 Notes about the import process are detailed below.